 Dennis Baron is Professor of English and Linguistics at the University of Illinois.
 His book, A Better Pencil: Readers, Writers, and the Digital Revolution, looks at the evolution of communication technology, from pencils to pixels.
-In this post, also posted on Baron’s personal blog The Web of Language, he looks at an article from Seed magazine claiming that soon we’ll all be authors.
+In this post, also posted on Baron’s personal blog The Web of Language, he looks at the new FTC regulations concerning bloggers.

 The Federal Trade Commission has issued new rules requiring bloggers to disclose any compensation they may receive for product placements, endorsements, and testimonials.

 According to the FTC rules, after December 1, “the post of a blogger who receives cash or in-kind payment to review a product is considered an endorsement.
 Thus, bloggers who make an endorsement must disclose the material connections they share with the seller of the product or service.”

 Since it’s only October, I don’t have to tell you yet that I am an Oxford University Press author as well as a regular user of such fine OUP products as The Oxford English Dictionary (online subscription paid for by my university library) and the second edition of Jesse Sheidlower’s fine book, The F-word (Jesse, I haven’t got my free copy yet.
 If you don’t send it soon, I’ll have to delete this mention from my post – imagine what that will do to your Amazon Sales Rank).
 I’m telling you this anyway, not because the law requires it, but because I’m a stand-up guy.